Miha-x64/CloudPayments-Android-SDK/README.md

 ## This fork
 * no Gson dependency
 * no Jsoup dependency
+* The dialog can be used separately, without Fragment (e.g. with Conductor Controller)
 * No required dependency on Volley.
-  You're free to choose whether to use Volley, OkHttp, or neither, and don't ever request bin-code data.
+  You're free to choose whether to use Volley, OkHttp, or neither, and don't ever request bin-code data
 * Fragment result API support
 ____________________